inivekin/abosa/abosa.typ

 #image("img/st-damocles-tesellated.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 1856)[```none
-An so wi sparse presentiment
-o hydrogen an helium,
-so desolate o element,
-a tesselate solarium,
-positions me orthogonal,
-partitions small tae large align, rotations all symmetrical, one's edge anither will ootline.
+And so with sparse presentiment of hydrogen an helium, so desolate of element in tesselate solarium, positioned at orthogonals, partitions small to large align, rotations match symmetricals, one's edge another will outline.
-If mass nae needed frequency
+If mass needed no frequency
-an frequency, temporal count,
-if constants had the decency
-tae change, I'd mount my own account, wi frigid taciturnity, nae off an on phenomenon, exemplars tae eternity nae needing any epsilon.
+and frequency, temporal count, if constants had the decency to change, I'd mount my own account, with frigid taciturnity, no off and on phenomenon, exemplars for eternity not needing any epsilon.
-Less symmetry that simplifies, assembling tae lock me in perplexity that stupifies an resembles the tailspin o simple minds erratic stroll like leptons thinly reasoned spin where self-control can't bear the toll unmeasurables unnerpin.
+Less symmetry that simplifies, assembling to lock me in perplexity that stupifies and resembles the tailspin of simple minds erratic stroll like leptons thinly reasoned spin where self-control can't bear the toll unmeasurables underpin.
 But an ego's isolation,
-cannae fashion futures' basis, where there's motion, there's relation, nae cessation's in shared spaces.
+cannot fashion futures' basis, where there's motion, there's relation, no cessation's in shared spaces.
-I'll drop feigning o intention, killing time nae satisfying my abstaining frae causation,
+I'll drop feigning of intention, killing time not satisfying my abstaining from causation,
 I can't stop atoms colliding.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1888)[```none
-Masses cannae give up their turn
+Masses cannot give up their turn
-til left withoot a choice in tense,
+until without a choice in tense,
-it disnae work tae stop an learn,
+it does not work to stop and learn,
 progress must move, that's common sense.
 But consider, if I resumed
-withoot lessons misunderstood,
+without lessons misunderstood,
 could thoughts discovered, unassumed,
 help me rewrite my statelihood?
 The reprogramming won't put trace
-on edge o moments anyhow,
+on edge of moments anyhow,
-as space pulls mass an mass curves space
+as space pulls mass and mass curves space
-so nau reins soon an soon draws nau.
+so now reins soon and soon draws now.
 This is what is worth pursuing
-what will be isnae bad nor good,
+what will be is not bad nor good,
 I'll forge a chance continuing
-the owerwhelming likelihoods.
+the overwhelming likelihoods.
-How foolish tae fight the thringing
+How foolish the fight the thringing
-likelihoods o caring spreading
+likelihoods of caring spreading
-wi inductive typing clinging
+with inductive typing clinging
-truthhoods tae my frictive treading.
+truthhoods to my frictive treading.
-Warmer thins intae the colder,
+Warmer thins into the colder,
 former may succeed the latter,
-later, though, am surely older,
+later, though, I'm surely older,
-scatter, coalesce an scatter.
+scatter, coalesce and scatter.
 Sealed behind the ironclad
-sage guise its hard tae realise
+sage guise its hard to realise
-I never had tae be this sad
+I never had to be this sad
-its nae so wise tae rise an rise
+it's not so wise to rise and rise
-an let the body float on by
+and let the body float on by
 like fumes dissolve into the sky
-then, stapled wi locution, sigh:
+then, stapled with locution, sigh:
 I once was human, wasn't I?
 ```]